Who was . . .

 Jack London . . .
 The Writer

-Once Jack had resolved himself
+Once Jack had resolved himself to succeed as

-and content.
+content.
 By following a strict writing regimen of 1,000 words

 a day, he was able to produce a huge quantity of high quality